You want smart political talk without the meltdowns?

 Let me give you some examples.

-If you can't put on the fifteenth anniversary of 9-11, put the date on your cleats and never forget.
+If you can't put on the 15th anniversary of 9-11, put the date on your cleats and never forget, if you can stop a player from doing that, if you can stop a player from wearing pink because his mother has breast cancer, which they've done,

-If you can stop a player from doing that, if you can stop a player from wearing pink because his mother has breast cancer, which they've done, if you can't honor slain police officers in Dallas after they were slaughtered last year, uh, and you stop the players, those are all if you can't twerk and you can't taunt and you can't curse out an official and you can't taunt other players and you can't even do a fake bow and arrow shot after a touchdown.
+if you can't honor slain police officers in Dallas after they were slaughtered last year, and you stop the players, those are all, if you can't twerk and you can't taunt and you can't curse out an official and you can't taunt other players and you can't even do a fake bow and arrow shot after a touchdown, I'm sorry.

-I'm sorry, there are a lot of free speech restrictions that they enforce now.
+There are a lot of free speech restrictions that they enforce now.

-And you know what it's like to work in a network place.
+You know what it's like to work in a network place.

-So if the commissioner got up and said, I'd love to do he would tell the truth, he says, I would love to mandate it, but the union won't let me, then the players become look at the commissioner as the enemy, and not that he needs the money, but that would cause an implosion.
+He says, I would love to mandate it, but the union won't let me, then the players become, look at the commissioner as the enemy, and not that he needs the money, but that would cause an implosion.

 So I think he's taking one for the team.

-It's it is a union.
+It is a union.

-They did not build in Stand for the National Anthem in the NFL.
+They did not build in stand for the national anthem in the NFL.

 They never thought they had to deal with it.

-Okay, the bottom line is if I'm an owner, I'm telling my players stand or there's the door.
+Okay, the bottom line is, if I'm an owner, I'm telling my players, stand or there's the door.

-And Roger Goodell needs to get if I was Roger Goodell, I would have done this last year with Kaepernick.
+And Roger Goodell needs to get, if I was Roger Goodell, I would have done this last year with Kaepernick.

 I mean, Colin Kaepernick wearing socks depicting cops as pigs.

-Colin Kaepernick praising a dictator, a thug and a murderer Fidel Castro.
+Colin Kaepernick praising a dictator, a thug, and a murderer, Fidel Castro.

 Colin Kaepernick donating to a fund that helps out the widow of a cop killer.